How Top CEOs Prepare for a Great Quarterly Plan

 Worried.
 Tired.
 Stressed.
 Done.
 Overwhelmed.

 At the end of a meeting, we usually recommend closing with an exercise where everyone in the room shares one word on how they are feeling leaving the meeting.
-When you get to the end of your next Quarterly Planning Session, you don’t want to hear the second set of closing remarks.
-You want the team to leave feeling energized and ready to take on the next 90 days.
+You don't want to hear the second set of closing remarks when you get to the end of your next Quarterly Planning Session.
+You want the team to leave feeling energized and ready for the next 90 days.
 Successfully achieving your strategy may hinge on it.

 Your Quarterly Plan is the vital connection point between your strategy and your weekly and daily work.
-Without this time to decide as a team where to focus your energy, you may have people working hard but not moving the company forward.
+Without this time to decide where to focus your energy as a team, you may have people working hard but not moving the company forward.
 Creating the right quarterly plan is essential to have great execution.
-This is an important meeting, and for it to be as productive and effective as possible, you have to prepare.
+This is an important meeting; for it to be as productive and effective as possible, you must prepare.

 As CEO, here’s what you need to do in advance of your next Quarterly Planning Session:

-• Choose the right facilitator.
+- Choose the right facilitator.
 It can be tempting for some CEOs to run the meeting themselves.
-However, if you are running the meeting, you are not able to fully participate in the discussions, and it can be hard for your team to push back and share ideas and concerns if you are in this role.
-Your best bet is to hire an outside facilitator who can be impartial and who has expertise in guiding the team through the right conversations to create the best possible plan—but if that’s not in the budget, choose someone else on your team to take this role.
+However, if you are running the meeting, you cannot fully participate in the discussions, and it can be hard for your team to push back and share ideas and concerns if you are in this role.
+Your best bet is to hire a professional planning facilitator who can be impartial and who has expertise in guiding the team through the right conversations to create the best possible plan—but if that’s not in the budget, choose someone else on your team to take this role.
 Learn how to be a good facilitator with this resource.

-• Set the right environment.
+- Set the right environment.
 Have someone on the team take on the logistics of the meeting so you don’t have to worry about it, but don’t completely abdicate responsibility for all the details.
 For example, consider hosting the meeting at a different location.
 If you have a great conference room your team loves, you can use it, but we’ve found that it can be distracting for teams who may be more likely to get pulled into the day-to-day work happening around them in the office.
-Rather than competing with their teams and day jobs for their full attention, having the meeting offsite can give the needed space for the team to really focus, think creatively, and have a great session.
+Rather than competing with their teams and day jobs for their full attention, having the meeting offsite can give the team the needed space to focus, think creatively, and have a great session.

-• Assemble the right team.
-To build the best plan, you need to have all the right voices in the room.
+- Assemble the right team.
+To build the best plan, you must have all the right voices in the room.
 Usually, we recommend having your full executive team present to represent all the key aspects of your business.
 Those leaders should come prepared to speak for their teams, and they may need to do some pre-planning to understand what issues are most important for their departments coming into this planning session.
-As a general rule of thumb, these meetings are most effective with a smaller group (5-10 people at most).
-Once they get larger than that, it can be difficult to hear all the perspectives and have everyone contribute in a meaningful way.
-If you are having specific discussions that require expertise outside fo the core group of executives typically included in planning, you can invite specific people to join you for those parts of the session.
+Generally, these meetings are most effective with a smaller group (5-10 people at most).
+Once they get larger than that, it can be difficult to hear all the perspectives and have everyone contribute meaningfully.
+Suppose you are having specific discussions that require expertise outside of the core group of executives typically included in planning.
+In that case, you can invite specific people to join you for those parts of the session.

 Want to learn more about Quarterly Planning?
 Check out these additional quarterly planning resources: